 Apart from the issues faced by researchers due to Covid-19, there have some positive impact of Covid-19 too.
 During the time of lockdown many researchers contributed their time in writing research articles of their previous work, attending webinars and online conferences etc. but working online only do not qualify them for degrees.

-Ashfaq Ahmad Shah is a Research Scholar Microbiology / Immunology, Graphic Era university , can be reached at [email protected]
+Ashfaq Ahmad Shah, Research scholar Microbiology, Graphic Era University, clement town Dehradun, UK, can be reached at [email protected]